andrewhavens/andrewhavens.github.io/_posts/2014-08-14-getting-started-with-rails-application-development.md

 * How to determine code coverage

-## Step 7: Find a bug to fix or a feature to contribute to contribute
+## Step 7: Find a bug to fix, or a feature to contribute

 Start by checking the project's issue tracker.
 Create a branch and submit a pull request.